ddev/ddev/docs/content/users/details/offline-usage.md

 In `.ddev/config.yaml`, `use_dns_when_possible: false` will make DDEV never try to use DNS for resolution, instead adding hostnames to `/etc/hosts`.
 You can also use `ddev config --use-dns-when-possible=false` to set this configuration option.

-In `.ddev/config.yaml` `project_tld: example.com` (or any other domain) can set DDEV to use a project TLD that could never be looked up in DNS.
-You can also use `ddev config --project-tld=example.com`.
-This also works as a global option in `~/.ddev/global_config.yaml` or use `ddev config global --project-tld=example.com`.
+In `.ddev/config.yaml`, you can use `project_tld: example.com` to have DDEV use a project TLD that won’t be looked up via DNS.
+You can do the equivalent with `ddev config --project-tld=example.com`.
+This also works as a global option in `~/.ddev/global_config.yaml` or running `ddev config global --project-tld=example.com`.

 You can also set up a local DNS server like [dnsmasq](https://dnsmasq.org) (Linux and macOS, `brew install dnsmasq`) or ([unbound](https://github.com/NLnetLabs/unbound) or many others on Windows) in your own host environment that serves the project_tld that you choose, and DNS resolution will work fine.
 You’ll likely want a wildcard A record pointing to 127.0.0.1 on most DDEV installations.
 If you use dnsmasq, you must configure it to allow DNS rebinding.